-After decades of reporting, Martin turns to the narrative to himself on Stories from the Stage
+After decades of reporting, Martin turns the narrative to himself on Stories from the Stage.

 Award-winning investigative reporter Phillip Martin has covered the September 11 attacks, produced a series about casteism in America, and was appointed NPR's first national race relations correspondent.
 Martin has dedicated an illustrious career to telling impactful, of-the-moment stories – but this is the first time he's told his own.